csuermann/node-red-contrib-virtual-smart-home/readme.md

 ## Terms of Use

 This package comes without any warranty.
 Use it, enjoy it, but all at your own risk.
-If you are satisfied with this project, please contribute your share for the backend infrastructure via [donation](https://paypal.me/cornelius/5).
+If you are satisfied with this project, consider [bying me a coffee](https://paypal.me/cornelius/5).
 Thank you!

 ### NOTE